Illinois Laws and Incentives

 • Coordinating on regional EV charging infrastructure siting and deployment strategies;

-• Achieving a consistent EV charging station user experience across Signatory States;
+• Achieving a consistent EV charger user experience across Signatory States;

 • Encouraging EV tourism around Lake Michigan;